bfrigon/kicad-library/README.md

 These are the rules i use for my libraries
 - 100 mil pin length
 - Footprint field hidden by default
-- Smaller text size for value (40 mil)
+- Smaller text size for value field (40 mil)
 - Additional field (hidden by default) for part # on passive components
+- Filled background for all symbols

 Note: I am still in the process of converting my Eagle libraries to Kicad.